• Skip to primary navigation

 So, how did I "land" on orange and pomegranate notes in my Manhattan variant?
 I love orange liqueur with bourbon.
 My husband and I made a batch of "orangecello" (orange version of limoncello) recently.
 It's lovely with bourbon.
 If you're a regular reader of Beyond Mere Sustenance, you know my love affair with orange and pomegranate - an orange pomegranate tequila cocktail, tequila poached pears, a pomegranate and blood orange vinaigrette, and more...

-A burl wood cutting board orange pomegranate Manhattans in rocks glasses, garnished with a spiralized orange peel.
+A burl wood cutting board with 2 Orange Pomegranate Bourbon Cocktails in rocks glasses, garnished with a spiralized orange peel.

-• whiskey - The earliest Manhattans were made with dry, edgy rye.
+• bourbon – The earliest Manhattans were made with dry, edgy rye.
 We usually use bourbon in Manhattans, and love the mellow and smooth flavor it brings.
 You can use either in this variant.
-You do not need to use a "top shelf" brand.
-I always suggest using spirits that taste decent (if not amazing) if you pour a shot.
-We buy Maker's Mark or Evan Williams for cocktails.
+You do not need to use a “top shelf” brand.
+I always suggest using spirits that taste decent (if not amazing) if you’re drinking it neat.
+We buy Maker’s Mark or Evan Williams for cocktails.

 • sweet vermouth - Again, no reason to use "top shelf" sweet vermouth.
 We keep Martini and Rossi in our bar cupboard.